datoviz/datoviz/docs/tutorials/quickstart.md

 alpha = .75 * np.ones(N)
 ```

-Then, we get the RGBA colors with the colormap:
+Next, we compute the RGBA colors using the colormap:

 ```python
 color = colormap(